juliangruber/prebuildify-load/README.md

 # prebuildify-load

-Bindings loader for node-gyp that supports prebuilds.
+Build tool and bindings loader for native modules that supports prebuilds.

 ```
 npm install prebuildify-load